-The capacity of this pipeline is restricted to 15 M&/day due to the ground level profile along the pipeline route.
+The capacity of this pipeline is restricted to 15 Me/day due to the ground level profile along the pipeline route.
 The flow is restricted to ensure that the hydraulic grade line is at least 20 m above a high point at Stoney Ridge.
-The current flow in this pipeline is 16.69 M&/day. uMgungundlovu District Municipality supplies the Greater Eston area with potable water from this pipeline.
+The current flow in this pipeline is 16.69 Me/day. uMgungundlovu District Municipality supplies the Greater Eston area with potable water from this pipeline.

 EWS have requested that Umgeni Water provide additional water to Umbumbulu to satisfy future demand growth in the area.
-This demand growth will be because of planned commercial and residential developments at Umbumbulu as well as a load shed of a portion of Adams Mission onto the Umbumbulu Reservoir.
+This demand growth due to planned and unplanned commercial and residential developments in Umbumbulu as well as a load shed of a portion of Adams Mission onto the Umbumbulu Reservoir.
 This means that the capacity of this pipeline is insufficient to meet the current demands.
-Umgeni Water is in the process of implementing the Umbumbulu Booster Pump Station as a short-term solution to meet the rapid growth in demand.
+Umgeni Water is in the process of implementing the Umbumbulu Booster Pump Station as a short-term solution to meet the rapid growth in demand and a pipeline augmentation in the medium to long term.